 Cornish agri-tech business Glas Data has received £141K funding to help deliver growth, as it continues to develop its universal dashboard to make data management easier for farmers and food producers.
 The equity funding comes from the Cornwall & Isles of Scilly Investment Fund (CIOSIF).

-Glas Data was started with support from Falmouth University’s postgraduate Launchpad programme, which creates success-driven startups.
+Glas Data, which was started with support from the Falmouth Launchpad programme, creates success-driven startups.
 Co-founders Rob Sanders and Colin Phillipson met on the programme where they formed the company with the aim of creating a one-stop agricultural data management dashboard, GlasCore.

 GlasCore, a simple to use dashboard that pulls all of the data a farmer or food producer needs into one easy to use screen, can be viewed on the go via mobile phone or tablet.